post-hero-img

 The internal site search feature is more than a search and discovery solution.
 Besides helping your users find what they are looking for quickly and accurately, it can give your business valuable insight into what your users seek, what’s missing from your product or services, and how to optimize your product categories and namings.

 But what makes a great site search user interface (UI) design?
 Is it its design, size, feature, placement, or other factors?
-This blog will tell you how to create an optimized site search UI design, the dos and don’ts, plus some site search UI design examples to inspire you.
+We will tell you how to create an optimized site search screen UI design, the dos and don’ts, plus some site search UI design examples to inspire you.

 Why Search UI Design is Important?